-Members may observe or receive reports about other conduct, not described above, that appears to violate the SIP Order, such as a different kind of non-Essential Business is operating.
+Members may observe or receive reports about other conduct, not described above, that appears to violate the SIP Order, such as a different kind of business that is not an Essential Business or an Outside Business is operating.
 Members may conduct a preliminary investigation of such other conduct, and educate individuals about the requirements of the SIP Order.
 Members should not take enforcement action.
 Members shall document the contact into the incident report.